 Daniela Delgado Villanueva

 Daniela Delgado Villanueva is an intern at ART WORKS Projects.
 She is a recent graduate of Loyola University Chicago with a BA in Advertising and Public Relations and minors in Sociology and Photography.
 Although originally from Mexico, Daniela grew up in the United Arab Emirates and has also lived in South Korea, Malaysia, Mexico and the US.
 This exposed her to a variety of different cultures and fed her motivation to continue learning about the world and global issues.
 Studying communications, sociology, and photography inspired her to want to join ART WORKS, where she would find a blend of all her interests.

 Verónica Jiménez is an intern for ART WORKS Projects.
 She is a rising senior at Cristo Rey Jesuit High School and has a passion for art and music.
 She has worked at ART WORKS Projects for the past year, and her goal is to help the organization raise awareness about human rights issues.
 In the future she hopes to attend the School of the Art Institute to pursue a career that involves art and/or social justice.

 Greg Doench is an architect and exhibition designer who has worked internationally on a range of cultural, commercial, and institutional buildings.
-As a principle in the national architectural practice out of which ART WORKS Projects evolved, Doench brings years of international project experience as well as a background in large buildings and small scale furniture and fabrication.
-He provides the creative team with strong technical support in all of its installations.
-Greg’s experience in designing cultural centers also allows him to understand and account for the challenges and opportunities of the large international tours undertaken in each of ART WORKS Projects’ installations.
+As a co-founder of LARC Inc., the national architectural practice out of which ART WORKS Projects evolved, Doench brings years of international project experience as well as a background in large buildings and small scale furniture and fabrication.
+Doench’s experience in designing cultural centers also allows him to understand and account for the technical challenges and opportunities of the large international tours undertaken in each of ART WORKS Projects’ installations.